dotnet/linker/docs/error-codes.md

   </linker>
   ```

-#### `IL2032` Trim analysis: Value passed to <target description> can not be statically determined and may not meet 'DynamicallyAccessedMembersAttribute' requirements.
+#### `IL2032` Trim analysis: Value passed to parameter 'parameter' of method 'method' can not be statically determined and may not meet 'DynamicallyAccessedMembersAttribute' requirements.

 - The target has a `DynamicallyAccessedMembersAttribute`, but the value passed to it can not be statically analyzed.
 ILLink can't make sure that the requirements declared by the `DynamicallyAccessedMembersAttribute` are met by the type value.